Year 12 Work Experience Programme

 — Siyani, year 12 student, Work Experience Programme 2020 (life sciences stream)

-- Expect to study a science, technology, engineering or maths degree at university
+- Expect to study a science, technology, engineering or maths subject at university

 - Have achieved a minimum of eight GCSEs with at least five at grades 7-9, including maths and sciences

-- Have achieved a minimum of a grade 5 in GCSE English Language
+- Have achieved a minimum of grade 5 in GCSE English Language

-Please note that there are specific A-level (or equivalent) subject requirements for each department as follows:
+Please note that there are specific A-level (or equivalent) subject requirements for each department.
+For 2024 these are as follows:

-- To apply for Earth Science and Engineering you need to be studying any two of Biology, Chemistry, Geography, Geology, Maths or Physics.
+- To apply for Grantham Institute for Climate Change and the Environment you need to be studying Maths and one of the following Biology, Chemistry, Geography, Geology, Maths or Physics.

 - To apply for Materials you need to be studying Maths and either Chemistry or Physics.